tkiela1/test-action2/README.md

 # Call a Workflow like a lambda function
 The first step is to figure out how to run a workflow like a lambda function.

+## Permissions

+So our first problem is that we need to authenticate to call the workflow API but Actions is our authentication.

+[Fine Grained PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token)s can scope permissions to ONLY a single repo with ONLY actions permissions.
+As long as we don't put anything sensetive in this repo it should be OK to share this PAT publicly.

+So great we commit out fine grained PAT to the code in our repo but it immedietly goes to expired.
+This is GitHub Secret Scanning trying to protect you.
+To get around this we can base64 encode/decode our PAT.

 ## `workflow_dispatch`

 We have the [`workflow_dispatch`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) as a starting point.